mendix/docs/content/appstore/app-services/cogniso-speech-to-text.md

     * **wakeupMessage**  – the string which approximately contains two to four words to activate the voice-to-action (if this is empty, the actions are always activated)
     * **wakeupResponse** – the string to give to users as a voice response when the voice-to-action is activated
     * **Max allowed idle time** – the number of seconds after which the voice-to-text action is deactivated (if this is less or equals to zero, the microphone is always on standby once activated)
-    * **Enable wakeup** – decides whether to activate the Microphone widget via a wakeup message (this is an experimental feature)
+    * **Enable wakeup** – determines whether to activate the Microphone widget via a wakeup message (this is an experimental feature)
 * **Events** tab
   * **On transcript** – by binding a string attribute to the **transcript** property, you can use this attribute as a voice input parameter sent to the back-end service to trigger an action
     * **transcript**  – sets a string attribute as a voice input parameter